-(3) Mobile food unit operator requirements:

-- A. Mobile food unit operators are not required to obtain a permit under this program; however, mobile food unit operators are required to have a valid City mobile food unit permit issued under Chapter 14, Food and Food Establishments, of the City's Code of Ordinances, to operate under this pilot program. - i.
+- (4) Mobile food unit operator requirements: - A. Mobile food unit operators are not required to obtain a permit under this program; however, mobile food unit operators are required to have a valid City mobile food unit permit issued under Chapter 14, Food and Food Establishments, of the City's Code of Ordinances, to operate under this pilot program. - i.
 Mobile food unit operators operated solely by nonprofits registered with the state as 501(c) organizations are exempt from obtaining a City permit issued under Chapter 14, Food and Food Establishments, but are not exempt from compliance with all other applicable local, state, and federal laws, rules, policies, guidelines, and regulations.
-The City may require any information necessary to determine whether an organization is a nonprofit for purposes of this exemption. - B. Mobile food unit operators operating under this pilot program must comply with all provisions of Chapter 14, Food and Food Establishments, unless otherwise provided by this ordinance or authorized by other local or state law, rule, regulation, policy, guideline or written City authorization. - C. Mobile food unit operators must have a written agreement with a brick and mortar restaurant or bar as provided by Subsection (g)(2)E, above, to participate in this pilot program.
-Proof of this written agreement must be provided to the City upon request. - D. Only one MFU may operate in coordination with a brick and mortar restaurant or bar at a time.
+The City may require any information necessary to determine whether an organization is a nonprofit for purposes of this exemption. - B. Mobile food unit operators operating under this pilot program must comply with all provisions of Chapter 14, Food and Food Establishments, unless otherwise provided by this ordinance or authorized by other local or state law, rule, regulation, policy, guideline or written City authorization. - A.C.
+Mobile food unit operators must have a written agreement with a brick and mortar restaurant or bar as provided by Subsection (h)(3)(C),g)(2)E, above, to participate in this pilot program.
+Proof of this written agreement must be provided to the City with the restaurant and bar operator's and MFU operator's original pilot program application, or, if a permit has already been issued, in the permittee's permit amendment application prior to a MFU beginning operation under this program in the applicable private parking lot or City on street parking space in coordination with the restaurant or bar.upon request. - D. Only one MFU may operate in coordination with a brick and mortar restaurant or bar at a time. - B. No MFU operator may operate a MFU under this pilot program without possessing all valid permits and certificates required by the Bell County Public Health District (BCPHD).
+Mobile food unit operators wishing to operate under this program, must provide a copy of all applicable BCPHD permits and certificates to the City with the operator's original pilot program application.
+If any required BCPHD permit or certificate changes after a pilot program permit is issued, the permittee must file a permit-amendment-application-with-the-City-with-the-applicable-updated document(s) attached. - C. Mobile food units may only be parked or operated in the specified City on-street parking space(s) and private parking lot(s) authorized in the permit's terms and conditions.
+MFU operator applicants must provide a copy of their itinerary to the